 - B.A., The University of Iowa

-Bill Israel, Ph.D., is associate professor at St. Mary’s University, where he directs the graduate program in communication studies.
+Bill Israel, Ph.D., is Associate Dean of the School of Humanities and Social Science and Associate Professor of Communication Studies at St. Mary’s University.
 His research focuses on the study of media and power.
 He wrote A Nation Seized after teaching with Karl Rove.

 Israel began his career in Iowa, as a reporter for newspapers, radio, and television.
 He specialized in political reporting, while he completed a bachelor’s degree in political science at the University of Iowa, Iowa City.